GabrielNakamura/Diversification-assembly/README.md

 # Diversification-assembly
-Function to compute diversification ([Jetz et al 2012](https://www.nature.com/articles/nature11631) and [Freckleton et al 2008](https://www.journals.uchicago.edu/doi/10.1086/588076)) and Phylogenetic Diversity (PD) metrics combined with ancestral area reconstruction (with [BioGeoBEARS](https://github.com/nmatzke/BioGeoBEARS))
+Function to compute diversification ([Jetz et al 2012](https://www.nature.com/articles/nature11631) and [Freckleton et al 2008](https://www.journals.uchicago.edu/doi/10.1086/588076)) and Phylogenetic Diversity (PD) metrics combined with analysis of ancestral area reconstruction (with [BioGeoBEARS](https://github.com/nmatzke/BioGeoBEARS))

 # Details
-diversification-assembly function combine diversification and PD metrics with ancestral area reconstruction to derive estimatives of diversification and PD that occur locally through time (diversificaiton and PD inside the biome in which species are actually present).
+diversification-assembly function combines diversification and PD metrics with ancestral area reconstruction to obtain estimatives of diversification and Phylogenetic diversity that emerge locally through evoluionary time by mapping the occurence of ancestral of present day species (diversification and PD inside the biome in which species are actually present).

 # arguments
 ### inputs: